-Easy game development, strict selection, precise spaces.
-"Training" as a recurring process is a central element of our work and determines the rhythm of our artistic output.
-Training as an intense phase of work within a fixed setting – predetermined or self-determined arrangements, situations or locations create frames which delimit a scope of activities whose conditions influence our actions.
-Focus, speed and output are increased due to the time factor. ;-) On the one hand, this approach is a playful one, a test of various tools and skills without a pre-determined goal.
-On the other hand it contains an implicit challenge, implying a striving towards achievement, an expectation.
-Training also implies overcoming inertia, starting to move via handling material, via orientation within a given space and via the reciprocal movements of the two players, towards a new piece of work, a new approach, an extension of the current range of possibilities for action.
+Fixed setting, easy game development, self-conquest We use training as a term for a recurring method in our collaboration which gives rhythm to the artistic output.
+Training as an intense phase of action within a fixed setting: pre-determined or self-determined arrangements, situations or locations create frames in which we unfold inherent potentials, the material of our engagement.
+On the one hand, this approach is a playful one without a pre-determined goal.
+Training implies overcoming inertia, starting to move via handling material, via orientation within a given space and via the reciprocal movements of two players.
+On the other hand it contains an implicit challenge towards a new approach, a new piece of work.
+A repetitive physical act as a form of investigation or production.
+Push it.

 Stefanie Hammann and Maria von Mier have been working together as a duo under the name Hammann von Mier since 2012.
 Reflections on the conditions of collaboration form a recurring subject in their work.
 We are on but we are two – we are two but we are one.
 The emphasis in their work is on sculpture: sculpture itself, as well as graphical and performative elements form – via overlap and mutual references – installations which are specific to their location and the space they inhabit.
 The term “player” serves to underline the function of both artists as performers.

 A setting describes the specific conditions of space and time as well as existing parameters such as the subject of an exhibition or the format of presentation

 (exhibition, talk, book fair, etc.).
 The respective setting determines particular starting points and/or fields of movement for action.